niacobel/CHAINS/docs/source/abin_launcher.overview.rst

 ..
 Tip::

    This argument does not need to be the same name as the actual name of your machine.
-It is just a label that is used by ``ABIN LAUNCHER`` to know which information to get from its clusters configuration file.
+It is just a label used by ``ABIN LAUNCHER`` to know which information to get from its clusters configuration file.

 - :guilabel:`-o / \\--out_dir`, the **output directory**